rhiever/eos-active-perception/README.md

 This is Evolution of Swarming project.

-Copyright 2013 Randal S. Olson, Arend Hintze.
+Copyright 2013 Randal S. Olson.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by